Tahmina979/4Dtreeshape_project/README.md

 **Step 2:**

-Then, we added branch layer information in those point cloud data.
-A bunch of preprocessed data is in the dataset folder in .mat files Where the filename is the date of capturing the sample data.
-You can access all data from XXX.
+Then, we added branch layer information in those point cloud data. **Util_data** folder contains those preprocessed data, the filename of which is the date of capturing the sample data.
 Note: we warp out (removing some intermediate samples) some 4D growing plants for temporal registration purposes

 Run **Branching_layers.m** to see the growing pattern of plants with branch layer information (color-coded)